binokula/binokula.github.io/mkdocs/docs/faq.md

 Binokula sets out to address these issues head on by wrapping an easy-to-use service around Microsoft's Power BI.
 We try to make secure report sharing as easy as possible.

 ###Can't I just use Power BI to share reports?
 It depends, Power BI is a terrific product but isn't an ideal fit if you want to share reports externally.
-Most of our customers already used Power BI for their internal business analytics and have considered it for external report sharing.
-They typically **encountered the following issues before adopting Binokula**:
+Most of our customers already used Power BI for their internal business analytics.
+They typically **encountered the following issues when they considered Power BI for external report sharing**:

 * **Licensing** - If you decide to share reports from powerbi.com, each external user needs to be licensed with a Power BI Pro license and their account needs to be either an Azure Active Directory (AD) account or a Microsoft Account.
 Power BI Premium avoids the need to purchase Pro licenses but users are still required to have an Azure Active Directory account or Microsoft account.
 * **Portal Integration** - If you already provide a portal for your users and you wish to integrate powerbi.com reports, you are left with 2 choices: